WICG/origin-policy/README.md

 We need to process Origin Manifests differently from other data fetched over HTTP.
 In particular, it allows us to manage the different versions and to ensure that there exists at most only exactly one manifest per origin.
+Directly related to the above question "Why is the current version sent?", servers using HTTP/2 would start pushing the manifest to the client which clients would need to cancel.
+This imposes performance costs we want to avoid.